ZhangGe6/sports_counting_by_pose_estimation/README.md

 In this repository, I simply use the pretrained model provided in [PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile).
 As that repository notes, both the model architectures (accuracy) and dataset still have a huge margin of improvement.
 So if you want a more impressive performance, you can follow that guidance to train a new model and transfer it into tflite type.

 # About How the counting procedure works
 I use the data of the human body to "relatively" measure a movement.
 For example, when doing sit-ups, if the height from the head to the hips is greater than the length from the hips to the knees, a standard sit-up is done.
 That is, the number of sit-up is increased by 1.
-The corresponhding code is as followed (the variable `sitUpLockFlag` and `prev` is used for avoiding unvalid button jitter and model interference jitter, respectively).
+The corresponhding code is as followed (the variable `sitUpLockFlag` and `prev` is used for avoiding invalid button jitter and model interference jitter, respectively).
 ```java
 /*
    0-head; 1-neck;